YOUR COMMUNITY MENTAL HEALTH SERVICE in KENSINGTON & CHELSEA, QUEEN’S PARK AND PADDINGTON

 Kensington and Chelsea Mind delivers Peer Support for Community Living Well.
 Mind works to improve the lives of people suffering from mental health problems.
 We are here to make sure anyone with a mental health problem has somewhere to turn for advice and support.
 Established in 1974, Kensington and Chelsea Mind has nearly 50 years experience of developing and providing innovative mental health services for people living in Kensington and Chelsea.
 Locally, Mind offers information, support and training services to support the recovery, growth and wellbeing of people who are experiencing mental health problems to enable them to live full and independent lives.

-CNWL is the provider for both Talking Therapies and the Primary Care Liaison Nurse teams within Community Living Well.
+CNWL is the provider for both Talking Therapies (IAPT) and the Primary Care Liaison Nurse teams within Community Living Well.
 CNWL is one of the largest trusts in the UK, caring for people with a wide range of physical and mental health needs.
 They provide a wide range of services for people with a variety of health needs.
 In broad terms, these include common physical health problems, long term conditions, mental health, learning disabilities, eating disorders, addictions and sexual health.
 CNWL provides support for people through every stage of life.

 Kensington and Chelsea Social Council in partnership with SMART and Jobs in Mind delivers the Navigator Service within Community Living Well.
 The Kensington and Chelsea Social Council is the local voluntary and community sector infrastructure body which counts 370 organisations amongst its active members.
 The organisation works to improve the quality of life for residents of the borough by supporting locally focused voluntary and community organisations.